Squaw Valley-Miramonte AVA

 It is largely a rural region located entirely within the foothills of the Sierra Nevada mountains and does not overlap any established AVAs.
 To the northwest, west, and south is the San Joaquin Valley while the Sequoia National Forest is adjacent to its northern and eastern boundaries.
 The scenic highway U.S. 180 bisects the region eastward from the Valley to the Big Trees in Kings Canyon and Sequoia National Parks.
 The AVA stretches over 44690 acres with five commercially-producing vineyards cultivating about 7.5 acres and three bonded wineries.
 The USDA plant hardiness zone for the AVA is 9b.

 Terroir

+Topography

 The distinguishing features of Squaw Valley-Miramonte are its climate, topography, and soils.
 The topography consists of steep and rugged hillsides covered with boulders and oak woodlands.
 Elevations range from 1600 to 3500 ft, and slope angles in the vineyards range from 15 to 40 percent.
 As a result of the steep terrain, mechanized vineyard equipment is not practical, so almost all vineyard work is done manually.
 The vineyards are also much smaller than those in the neighboring San Joaquin Valley, where the terrain is lower and flatter.